-Paseo del Bosque Trail is a 17.6 mile heavily trafficked point-to-point trail located near Albuquerque, NM that features a river and is good for all skill levels.
+Paseo del Bosque Trail is a 17.6 mile heavily trafficked point-to-point trail located near Albuquerque, New Mexico that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The Paseo del Bosque Bike Trail, known to locals as "the Bosque," (pronounced Boss - key) is one of the premier bicycle trails in the southwestern United States.
 It is even better in early October during the Albuquerque International Balloon Fiesta.
 Not only is early fall a good time to ride the trail due to cooler weather, but your chances of spotting gorgeously colorful balloons in the wee hours of the morning is much better, also.
 The trail is right in the city of Albuquerque, it gets used quite heavily.
 Yet it never seems crowded and, like on most trails, the bikers, strollers, and skaters all seem happy to be outside enjoying this gem of a trail.
 And, as an added bonus in addition to the Rio Grande River scenery, the friendly people, and the perfectly graded trail ride, you may be lucky enough to spot a roadrunner, coyote, or deer along the trail.

 The unpaved Bosque is shaded single track heaven in NM!
 Mountain bikers barely care about this place thanks to the Foothills.
 Rewarding place to ride if you can live with zero elevation gain on your Strava app!